prisma/prisma/docs/tutorial.md

 We will start from scratch and use **TypeScript** with a **PostgreSQL** database in this tutorial.
 You can set up your PostgreSQL database [locally](https://www.robinwieruch.de/postgres-sql-macos-setup/) or using a hosting provider such as [Heroku](https://elements.heroku.com/addons/heroku-postgresql) or [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
 The PostgreSQL database used in this tutorial is hosted on Heroku.

 > **Note**: If you don't want to set up a PostgreSQL database, you can still follow along by choosing SQLite when running through the flow of the `prisma2 init` command.
-One of Prisma's main benefits is that it lets you easily swap out the data sources your application connects to.
-So, while you can start with SQLite, mapping the same setup to PostgreSQL later on can be done by simply adjusting a few lines in your [Prisma schema file](./prisma-schema-file.md).
+One of Prisma's main benefits is that it lets you swap out the data sources your application connects to.
+So, while you can start with SQLite, mapping the same setup to PostgreSQL later on can be done by adjusting a few lines in your [Prisma schema file](./prisma-schema-file.md).

 ## 1. Install the Prisma 2 CLI